beanshell/beanshell/MIGRATION.md

 and workarounds. [#727](https://github.com/beanshell/beanshell/issues/727) asks for an optional mode that restores the earlier behavior.
 Its implementation in [#728](https://github.com/beanshell/beanshell/pull/728) is closed and unmerged.
-The checked master has no `setBsh2ScopingCompatibility` API.
+The checked main has no `setBsh2ScopingCompatibility` API.
 The existing `setCompatibility()` / `bsh.compatibility` setting controls Java source loading.
 It does not restore the block scope from 2.0b4.

 ## Undefined values in expressions

 Both 2.0b4 and 2.0b6 turn an undefined value into the text `void` in this string expression.
-Master reports an evaluation error:
+Main reports an evaluation error:

 ```java
 "hello " + missing;